Bloc/workshop-curriculum/courses/javascript-primer/01-syntax/09-variables-ii/body.md

 - Demonstrate how to assign a string value to a variable
 - Demonstrate how to assign a boolean value to a variable

-### Exercise

-Declare two variables and assign them the specified information:

-- `name` – a value that is your name
-- `likesChocolate` – decide whether or not you like chocolate and assign a value with the appropriate data type